rq/rq/docs/docs/workers.md

 In certain circumstances it can be useful that a when a worker is listening to multiple queues, say `q1`,`q2`,`q3`, the jobs are dequeued using a Round Robin strategy.
 That is, the 1st dequeued job is taken from `q1`, the 2nd from `q2`, the 3rd from `q3`, the 4th from `q1`, the 5th from `q2` and so on.
-The custom worker class `rq.worker.RoundRobinWorker` implements this strategy.
+To implement this strategy use `--dequeue-strategy roundrobin` argument.

 In some other circumstances, when a worker is listening to multiple queues, it can be useful to pull jobs from the different queues randomly.
-The custom class `rq.worker.RandomWorker` implements this strategy.
+To implement this strategy use `--dequeue-strategy random` argument.
 In fact, whenever a job is pulled from any queue, the list of queues is shuffled, so that no queue has more priority than the other ones.

+Deprecation Warning: Those strategies were formely being implemented by using the custom classes `rq.worker.RoundRobinWorker` and `rq.worker.RandomWorker`.
+Those worker classes are deprecated and will be removed from future versions.

 ## Custom Job and Queue Classes